This is the multi-page printable view of this section. Click here to print.

 - Capacity can be entered in multiples of 8 within the range 16 to 5,120, and up to 9 can be created

-- Standard: Standard specifications commonly used
+- Standard: standard specification commonly used

-- High Capacity: Large-capacity server with 24 vCore or more
+- High Capacity: large-capacity server with 24vCore or more

 Database username Required Database username - Apply the same username set in the original cluster

-Database Port Number Required Database Port Number - Apply the same Port number as set in the original cluster
+Database Port number Required Database Port number - Apply the same Port number as set in the original cluster

 - Enter in IP format (e.g.,